 The activities that Paul leads include the development of a range of prototype European Windstorms products for the insurance industry, such as Hazard Maps and a Historical Catalogue.
 These are being used to develop a presence in the market and gain insight from engagement with potential customers.

 Paul also has an interest in innovative changes to the working environment that enable research to be performed in a more flexible and intelligent way.

-After completing a BSc(Hons) in Physics & Meteorology at the University of Reading, Paul joined the Met Office in 1995, initially working on the development of a site-specific forecasting model for improving the local forecasting of temperature and fog.
+After completing a BSc(Hons) in Physics and Meteorology at the University of Reading, Paul joined the Met Office in 1995, initially working on the development of a site-specific forecasting model for improving the local forecasting of temperature and fog.
 As the range of site-specific products widened, Paul was instrumental in the development of the database and product generation system, before moving into a related system support role.

 In 2007 Paul moved to a role in business integration, building stronger links between science and business teams to ensure that pull-through of scientific research into products and services was successfully meeting customer needs.
 During this period Paul completed an MBA with the Open University.

 Following a spell on secondment to the Corporate Planning team, Paul moved to the Aviation Applications team in 2011, taking over management of the team in 2013.
-During this period Paul's work has included a range of consultancy activities and research into improving convection forecasting for the WAFC service.
+During this period Paul's work included a range of consultancy activities and research into improving convection forecasting for the WAFC service.

 Paul took up the management of the Insurance and Capital Markets team in the middle of 2014.